saulfabregwiivc/FCEUXTX/README.txt

 Update History
 --------------

+---FCEUX TX 1.1.2---
+---September 1 2021---

+- Updated to the latest FCEUX 2.4.0 (git f45ba2f)
+- Updated to the latest FCE Ultra GX (git d07dc9e)
+- Removed Soft and Sharp video filtering (no difference with filtered and unfiltered)
+- Reorganized color palettes order
+- Removed Wavebeam color palette (Smooth V2 is similar)
+- Added Digital Prime color palette by FBX and renamed Smootz to Smooth V2
+- Replaced old PAL color palette by that of r57Shell (more accurate)
+- Removed rumble function from menu (your batteries will last longer)
+- Updated Korean translation (by DDinghoya)
+- Updated UI PNG images
+- Compiled with latest devkitPPC/libogc
+- Updated Forwarder Channel (1.5)

 ---FCEUX TX 1.1.1---
 ---April 13 2021---

 - Updated to the latest FCEUX (git 029cea5)
 - Fixed inverted names of Soft and Sharp video filtering
 - Optimized swap duty cycles setting code
-- Added new FBX's Magnum/Smootz color palettes
+- Added new Magnum/Smootz color palettes by FBX
   Magnum is recommended for crt monitors and Smootz for digital displays
 - Removed deprecated color palettes
-- Removed "Auto" of name of saves and option to activate/disable it
+- Removed "Auto" of name of saves and option to enable/disable it
+- Updated Forwarder Channel (1.4)

 ---FCEUX TX 1.1.0---
 ---March 25 2021---